 Research activities in Dr. Belisle’s laboratory have included the purification and characterization of bacterial proteins (including enzymes), lipids, and glycolconjugates; elucidation of biochemical processes; discovery of diagnostic and vaccine antigens; and the definition of specific molecular interactions involving the innate immune response.
 Most recently, Dr. Belisle has investigated host metabolic responses to identify biochemical pathways altered in response to bacterial infection and disease, and to apply this approach to identify novel biomarkers and biosignatures of disease progression and treatment outcome.

 Dr. Belisle is co-director of the Center for Metabolism of Infectious Diseases.

 The Study of Host-Pathogen Interactions in Leprosy

 The pathogen Mycobacterium leprae is responsible for ~200,000 new cases of leprosy annually.
 The Belisle laboratory is studying how the metabolism of this obligate intracellular pathogen and the human host are entwined and drive the neuropathology of leprosy.
 The laboratory also studies how M. leprae products stimulate immune responses.view project

 Metabolic Responses to Tuberculosis and Tuberculosis Treatment

 Mycobacterium tuberculosis infections are responsible for one of the globe’s most common infectious diseases, tuberculosis.
-Through the application of metabolomics and other research tools the Belisle laboratory is studying the metabolic response in tuberculosis to develop prognostic markers of disease progression and treatment response, and to further the understanding this pathogens success.view project
+Through the application of metabolomics and other research tools, the Belisle laboratory is studying the metabolic response in tuberculosis to develop prognostic markers of disease progression and treatment response, and to further understanding of this pathogen's success.view project